CaptainGinyu/RobotFilmmaker/README.md

 ## Repository Description
   - **Archives:** Archive of backups and unused code and pictures
   - **Demo:** Demo-ready code
-    - COMBINED-Train1-Mugshots.py:
-      1/2 of Training.
-Takes streaming video and saves mugshots of target's face
-    - COMBINED-Train2-UploadTrain.py: 2/2 of Training.
-Uploads mugshots of target to S3 buckets, executes training to generate xml file of model in another S3 bucket.
-AWS credentials needed to run this.
-    - COMBINED-Track.py: 1/1 of Tracking.
+    - Demo_Main.py: Main function.
+Forever loop that reads commands from the Android phone app.
+    - Demo_Training.py: Training function called in Demo_Main.py when Android phone app sends command to start training.
+Starts  mugshots to get face samples, then sends samples to S3 bucket and does training on cloud.
+Leaves an XML model file on the cloud.
+    - Demo_Tracking.py: Tracking function called in Demo_Main.py when Android phone app sends command to start tracking.
 Downloads xml model from S3 bucket.
-Does tracking
+Continually detects face, sends commands to Arduino, and listens for commands from phone app.
+    - mosse.py and associated files: MOSSE tracking functions used in Demo_Training.py
+    - Demo_Solo_Training.py, Demo_Solo_Tracking.py: Training and tracking scripts modified as solo runnable scripts that aren't callable functions.
+    - haarcascade_frontalface_default.xml: OpenCV provided XML file used for face feature detection

   - **Examples + Tutorials:** Example code and tutorials of how we wrote and set up cloud management